 - Decision making and leadership effectiveness

 - Work/life balance

 Buontempo, G., & Brockner, J. (2008).
 Emotional intelligence and the ease of recall judgment bias: The mediating effect of private self-focused attention.
 Journal of Applied Social Psychology, 38(1), 159-172.

-Dr. Buontempo is on the faculty of the Social-Organizational Psychology Program in the Department of Organization and Leadership at Teachers College, Columbia University.
-She has been the Program Advisor for the M.A.
-Program in Social-Organizational Psychology at Teachers College since 2005 and a Lecturer in the Social-Organizational Psychology Program since 2006.
+Dr. Buontempo has been a member of the faculty of the Social-Organizational Psychology Program at Teachers College, Columbia University since 2005 and is currently the MA Program Advisor and a Senior Lecturer in the Social-Organizational Psychology Program.
 Dr. Buontempo teaches Organizational Psychology, Understanding Behavioral Research, Organizational Internship, and Research and Independent Study in Social-Organizational Psychology.
 She coordinates the Comprehensive Exam for the M.A. students in the Fall and Spring semesters.
 In addition, Dr. Buontempo serves as the Faculty Advisor for the Teachers College, Columbia University Chapter of Psi Chi, the International Honor Society in Psychology, which is comprised of psychology students across Teachers College.

 Her research centers on emotional intelligence, decision making, leadership, and gender issues in the workplace.
 She has been a presenter at the Academy of Management Conference.
 Her research has been published in the Journal of Applied Social Psychology.